projectanthropos/surveillantcity/007_facial_emotion_recognition/README.md

-**Documentation/Implementation by Taihui Li, research work under the supervision of Vahan M. Misakyan**
+**Documentation/Implementation by Taihui Li, RA, assisting the research of Vahan M. Misakyan ©SurveillantCityLab 2018-19**

 &nbsp;